 To create the requirements, follow the steps as given below:

-#2) For creating the child requirements, right-click on the ‘Login’ and select the requirement icon as ‘Create Requirement’.
+#2) For creating the child requirements, right-click on ‘Login’ and select the requirement icon as ‘Create Requirement’.
 Give the name as ‘UserName’.

-Thus, we have completed the first step in ‘Learning Path’ i.e. successfully done with the common steps for the test case.
+Thus, we have completed the first step in ‘Learning Path’, i.e., successfully done with the common steps for the test case.

 Let us go ahead with the next step.

-Understand The ‘Requirements’ Section
+Understand the ‘Requirements’ Section

 A requirement is a functional or non-functional measure that is relevant to the test project.
 Each requirement must be assigned to a particular requirement set.
 When you create any requirement, certain properties are associated with it.
 You can see those properties in the ‘Details’ tab on the right-side pane.

-You can add or remove properties columns from the details.
-To do this, right-click on the space, generally in the last property column and you will get the option as ‘Column Chooser’.
-Select this option and you can see on the right-hand corner the list of columns from which you may choose more properties to add(Refer to the image below).
+Select this option, and you can see on the right-hand corner the list of columns from which you may choose more properties to add(Refer to the image below).
 Those will be added after the last column.

 Refer to the image below.